 Watch the video.
 Provide answers to the tasks.

 What are the 3 sources of swear words in English?
 Fill in the mind map.
-Add (some of) the words to the appropriate categories. h
+Add (some of) the words to the appropriate categories. /no examples in the key, sorry 😉 /

 What euphemisms (words or phrases used instead of offensive ones) appeared in English between the 17th and 20th century?

+Gosh darnit, Bejesus.

 When did the word “f***” appear in English?
 Mark the date on the provided timeline.